Caroline Weir: Manchester City

 On 1 June 2018, Manchester City announced the signing of Weir.
 She won the Player of the Match award in the 2019 WSL Cup Final as Manchester City defeated her former club Arsenal 4–2 on penalties.

 Weir scored the winner, a 25-yard strike, as Manchester City defeated Manchester United 1–0 in the inaugural Manchester derby on 7 September 2019.
 The goal was subsequently nominated for the FIFA Puskas Award 2020.
 On 31 January 2020, she signed a new contract with Manchester City until 2022.

 On 29 November 2021, another goal against Manchester United on 12 February 2021 – a chip from the edge of the area – was nominated for the FIFA Puskas Award 2021.
 Almost exactly a year later she scored a very similar goal against the same opposition.

 Real Madrid

 On 7 July 2022, Real Madrid announced the signing of Weir on a free transfer.
 Shortly after that, a statement was released about a "hold on processing of non-EU licences", affecting the signing of Weir, who was not registered with Real Madrid before 30 June.
 A month later she scored a goal that knocked her previous club Manchester City out of Champions League qualifying and enabled Madrid to progress the second phase.

 Weir suffered damage to her anterior cruciate ligament while on international duty in September 2023 and was out of action for a year.
 Shortly after her return from the injury in October 2024, she "curled in a brilliant opener from distance" to open the scoring in a 2024–25 UEFA Women's Champions League fixture against Celtic which Real Madrid won 4–0; it was the first time she had played a club match against a Scottish team since Arsenal defeated Glasgow City in the 2013–14 edition of the same tournament, a few months after Weir left Hibernian for the English league.

 On 3 December 2024, The Guardian named Weir at 83rd place among the top 100 women footballers in the world for 2024, a drop of 39 places from her 2023 placing attributable primarily to her injury absence.
 On March 31, 2025, Weir became Real Madrid Femenino's all-time leading goalscorer after scoring her 40th goal for the club in a 3–0 victory over Real Sociedad, surpassing the previous record of 39 goals held by Esther González.

 On 7 August 2025, Weir became the first Scottish player to be nominated for the Ballon d'Or Féminin, being named to the award's shortlist of 30 players.
+Weir finished the 2025–26 season as Real Madrid's top scorer and the club's all-time leading goalscorer before leaving the club upon the expiry of her contract in June 2026, ending a four-year spell in which she scored 63 goals in 125 appearances.